inqubate/index/README.md

-# sbmlprojects.github.io
-Blog site for #100daysofmlcode
+# Blog site for AI, Data, Software Architecture and Blockchain